The Particle-in-Cell Algorithm

 Except for normalization of constants, PIConGPU implements the governing equations in SI units.

-The 3D3V particle-in-cell method is used to describe many-body systems such as a plasmas.
-It approximates the Vlasov–Maxwell–Equation
+The 3D3V particle-in-cell algorithm is used to describe many-body systems such as plasmas.
+It simulates its behaviour by calculating the motion of its electrons and ions in the present electromagnetic fields with the Vlasov–Maxwell equation

 Note